-Tuesday 11th September 2007 – Early in the morning after Rich had left for work.
+A Tuesday in September 2007 – Early in the morning after Danny had left for work.

 I am really struggling and I don’t understand why; and I have to be honest, it is doing my head in!